You can take the following medication to treat hyperemesis gravidarum (HG) during pregnancy:

-You may also get an an IV line (drip).
+You may also get an IV drip.
 This is a small plastic tube placed in your hand or arm to put fluids into your blood.
 You will usually need this until your vomiting improves and you are no longer dehydrated.

 Your treatment may also include:

-- anti-sickness medication or vitamin B - through your IV line or as tablets
+- anti-sickness medicine or vitamin B - through your IV drip or as tablets

 - elastic compression stockings - to prevent blood clots